Kratosgp/DWA-131-rtl8192eu-driver-arch/README.md

 *This repository only contains the wifi driver.*

-Follow the Installation, automatically driver will be installed to your pc through shell script obtained from another repository.
+You do **NOT** have to download any files manually just - Follow the Installation, automatically driver will be installed to your pc through shell script made by me.

 This tree supports Dynamic Kernel Module Support (DKMS), a system for generating kernel modules from out-of-tree kernel sources.
 It can be used to install/uninstall kernel modules, and the module will be automatically rebuilt from source when the kernel is upgraded (for example using your package manager).